crinis/typo3-docker/README.md

 [Docker Images](https://hub.docker.com/r/crinis/typo3) for recent TYPO3 LTS releases.

-## Project state

-The Container images in this project are not yet production ready.
-For stability reasons I recommend forking and building the images yourself or [pulling the image by digest](https://docs.docker.com/reference/cli/docker/image/pull/#pull-an-image-from-docker-hub).

 ## Image types

 There are two different types of images in this repository.
 The default ones are used to manage [Composer](https://getcomposer.org/) based TYPO3 projects.